james-jhnsn/MonolithMorph/README.md

 ## Description

 In this project, I successfully deployed a monolithic Node.js application to a Docker container and then decoupled it into microservices without any downtime.
-The application I built is a message board that allows users to interact through threads and messages.
+The application is a message board that allows users to interact through threads and messages.

 ## Prerequisites